Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 * The PlayerCharacter writes a bug ticket
 * The PlayerCharacter ignores the bug

-If the PlayerAudience decides to ignore the bug, the bug will be noticed with a certain DiceRandomness from others, and the stats decrease is more severe than if the bug remains undetected.
-Reporting the bug instead brings additional stats for the PlayerCharacter.
-In the next decision the customer calls again, because he wants to have an additional feature implemented.
+If the PlayerAudience decides to ignore the bug, the bug might be noticed by other developers with a certain DiceRandomness.
+In the case that the bug is detected, the PlayerCharacterStatusValues decrease drastically, but if the bug remains undetected the PlayerCharacterStatusValues only decrease slightly.
+Reporting the bug instead increased the PlayerCharacterStatusValues of the PlayerCharacter.
+In the next StoryFlowDecision the customer calls again, because they want an additional feature implemented.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-11.svg)